albertoscala/string-matching/README.md

 };
 ```

-Of course you will have to be careful and handle the new field also in the previous implemented functions
+Certainly, it is important to handle the new field carefully and make appropriate adjustments in the previously implemented functions to account for it.

-Now to implement the failure links we have to the BFS, so the first thing is to get a Queue, in this case I implemented my own Queue.
+To implement the failure links, we need to use a breadth-first search (BFS) approach.
+The first step is to obtain a queue.
+In this case, I have implemented my own Queue data structure.

-Now for each element of the queue we iterate over their children and we follow two basic rules:
+For each element in the queue, we iterate over its children and follow two fundamental rules:

-- If the parent of the child is root then the failure link will point to root
+1. If the parent of the child is the root, the failure link will point to the root.
-- Else we follow the failure links of the current node taken in exam until the failure link is the actual root or until the child of the failure is an actual valid node
+2. Otherwise, we trace the failure links of the current node being examined until either the failure link reaches the root or the child of the failure link becomes a valid node.

-At the end of that process with find the node to point to in case of failure.
+By following these rules, we determine the appropriate node to point to in case of failure.

-Now we have to repeat it for every node in the queue until is empty
+This process is repeated for every node in the queue until the queue becomes empty.

+It is crucial to ensure that all functions are updated to handle the new field and incorporate the logic for failure links accordingly.

 ```c
 void build_failure_links(struct TrieNode* root) {